Search Engine Visibility Status

 Admin Bar Indicator

-In the black admin bar at the top:
+In the black admin bar at the top, a red pulsing indicator appears:

 Search Engines Blocked

-Clicking it takes you directly to Settings → Reading.
+Clicking it takes you directly to Settings → Reading where you can change the visibility setting.

-The warnings only appear for users who can manage options (Administrators).
-Editors, Authors, and other roles don’t see the notice.
+The indicator appears for users who can edit posts (Administrators, Editors, Authors, and Contributors).
+Subscribers and other roles without the edit_posts capability don’t see it.

 When to Keep Search Engines Blocked